2DGD-F0TH/2DGD_F0TH/chapters/008_CollisionDetection.md

 ### Calculating the position of tiles

-When you are using tiles to build a level, it can prove hard to be able to use quad trees or brute force methods to limit the number of collision checks inside your game.
+When you are using tiles to build a level, being able to use quad trees or brute force methods to limit the number of collision checks inside your game may be harder than other methods.

 Using a bit of math is probably the easiest and most efficient method to find out which collisions happened.